 There is the possibility of becoming a correspondent, although these positions are highly coveted and rarely become available.

 Investigative journalism or documentary journalism can be suitable career-development alternatives.
 Those who wish to move behind the scenes may become programme editors, sub-editors or producers.

 Radio differs slightly in that trainees are normally given greater responsibility earlier on.
 Depending on the size of the station, they may even find that they have sole responsibility for a newsroom from the outset.

-You would usually progress to positions at larger commercial or network stations or across into television.
+Progression is typically to positions at larger commercial or network stations, or across into television.